mailcow/mailcow-dockerized-docs/docs/index.en.md

 - Add whitelist hosts to forward mail to mailcow
 - Fail2ban-like integration
 - Quarantine system
-- Anti-virus scanning including macro scanning in Office documents
+- Anti-virus scanning, including macro scanning in Office documents
 - Integrated basic monitoring
 - And much more...

-The mailcow data (such as emails, user data, etc.) is stored in **Docker volumes** - take good care of these volumes:
+The mailcow data (such as e-mails, user data, etc.) is stored in **Docker volumes** - take good care of these volumes:

 - clamd-db-vol-1
 - crypt-vol-1